-NOTES: TYPINT relates to the current interview.
+NOTES: This is a derived variable; please see Volume 4 for further guidance.
+TYPINT relates to the current interview.
 Some questions are asked only at wave 1 with information rolled forward or checked at subsequent interviews, so users should be careful about attributing data to a telephone or face-to-face interview without checking first how the data are collected.
 See LFS User Guide volume 1 (Background and Methodology), section on "Fieldwork".